-Ah, Italy…a must-visit, over and over again, kind of country.
-Everything about it is wonderful, so it’s no wonder it is one of the most traveled to destinations in Europe.
-I remember commenting to someone in France about how fortunate they were to live where they do and they replied “France is where you live, but Italy is where you holiday.”
-And, I couldn’t agree more.
-From the canals of Venice to the Arno river running through Florence to the gently rolling hills of Tuscany to the cobblestone streets of Rome and to the pastel coloured houses perched high on cliffs of Amalfi coast, the picture postcard list of destinations goes on and on.
+As a holidaymaker, Italy offers it all to travellers.
+From the canals of Venice to the Arno river running through Florence to the gently rolling hills of Tuscany to the cobblestone streets of Rome and to the pastel-coloured houses in Cinque Terre perched high on cliffs of the Mediterranean sea.
+The picture-postcard list of destinations goes on and on.

-As a holidaymaker, a great way to look at Italy is in two halves.
-The northern half, from Rome up or the southern half from Rome down.
+A great way to look at Italy is in two halves.
+The northern half, from Rome up, or the southern half from Rome down.
 Another way you may consider planning your trip may be to follow your passions – whether it be eating or drinking your way through Italy or seeing the ancient ruins and historical sites or relaxing and soaking up the sunshine in many of the coastal villages.
 The list is endless, all you have to do is choose what’s right for you.

 Breakfast in Italy

-Italians eat a light and quick breakfast, usually standing up at the bar top and it only consists of a coffee or a caffè.
+Italians eat a light and quick breakfast, usually standing up at the bar top and it only consists of a coffee.
 A caffè means an espresso (there is no such thing as dripped coffee in Italy).
-You could also order a cappuccino (espresso with a good dollop of foamed milk) or caffè latte (it is not as strong and has a lot more milk) – but no later than 11am.
+You could also order a cappuccino (espresso with a good dollop of foamed milk) or caffè latte (it is not as strong and has a lot more milk) – but no later than 11 am.
 Italians believe that adding milk to your espresso is reserved only for the morning.

 Order like an Italian

-A typical Italian menu is divided into sections: Antipasti (appetizers), Primi (pasta first courses), Secondi (meat second courses) with Contorni (side dishes) and Dolci (desserts).
-Don’t worry, this type of dining is usually saved for special occasions and most Italians don’t eat all those courses at every meal, and you don’t have to either.
+A typical Italian menu is divided into sections: Antipasti, or appetizer, Primi, or pasta first course, Secondi, or meat second courses and Dolci, or desserts.
+Don’t worry, this type of dining is usually saved for special occasions and most Italians don’t eat all those courses at every meal.
 Feel free to pick, usually a Primo for lunch and Secondo for dinner.
-But if the restaurant offers a daily special (sometimes you will find it on a hand-written note) ignore the menu and trust your server.
+But if the restaurant offers a daily special, ignore the menu and trust your server.